You’re always walking on eggshells

 You feel a little queasy, or uneasy, around your partner

 “Your body is smart,” says relationship expert Sofia Milan.
 “If you were to eat poison, your body would immediately try to throw it up.
 If you get something in your eye, your eye starts tearing.”
 Stressed?
 Your hair will fall out.
 Get it?
 So if you’re having physical issues like ulcers, throwing up, dizziness/passing out, chest pains, or new skin flare-ups, your body may be trying to get your attention.
+Physical illness often presents itself in people in toxic relationships.
 Milan says to ask yourself, what is the root cause of these ill feelings?
 They might be symptoms of garden-variety stress, but “if your partner, a friend, or co-worker is the person that comes to mind first, that is a sign that you need to give someone the boot or begin a conversation to mend the problem.”